Just Write: Responding to my first prompt.

 My excuse?
-I thought signing up could possibly help solve the problem of a very neglected blog, as well as keeping me on track with my PhD, for, as we know, writing simulates more writing.
+I thought signing up could help solve the problem of a very neglected blog, as well as keeping me on track with my PhD, for, as we know, writing simulates more writing.

 Today’s response came about because of my current reading: The Madwoman in the Attic: The Woman Writer and the Nineteenth-Century Literary Imagination.

-Yesterday, I completed its chapter about Mary Shelly and the creation of Frankenstein.
+Yesterday, I completed its chapter about Mary Shelley and the creation of Frankenstein.
 This chapter really soaked into my psyche, so much so last night I had another of my nightmares.
 I wasn’t surprised.

 Mary asked herself about where she received the inspiration for the “so very hideous idea as that of Frankenstein” (Gilbert, S. M & Gubar, S. 2000).
-Frankenstein, Shelly’s character, also echoes that question, when he calls his monster, over and over, “hideous”.
+Frankenstein, Shelley’s character, also echoes that question, when he calls his monster, over and over, “hideous”.

-I don’t think Mary Shelly later wanted to own that her novel, which held up the mirror to her experience of life, provided the answer to her question.
+I don’t think Mary Shelley later wanted to own that her novel, which held up the mirror to her experience of life, provided the answer to her question.
 So much has changed since her times, yet the truth about human nature told in Frankenstein, as evidenced by my nightmare, still reverberates.